ppareit/mmix-mode/README.md

 Features
 ==========

-The MMIXAL assembler source files have
+Here are some of the features of `mmix-mode`:

-* font locking
+* Font locking
-* autocomplete
+* Autocomplete
-* flycheck support
+* Flycheck support (for syntax checking)
-* integrated help
+* Integrated help

-The MMIX object files can be displayed.
+* Ability to display MMIX object files

 Installing
 ============